Has Naga Munchetty left BBC Breakfast? Fans confused in her absence

 Naga Munchetty addresses Trump comments

-Naga revealed she stands by her comments made about Donald Trump from the previous July.
+Earlier this year, Naga revealed she stands by her comments made about Donald Trump from the previous July.
+These comments lead to Naga being sanctioned.

 When asked for her thoughts on the President telling four congresswomen to "go back home", she told co-presented Dan Walker: “Every time I have been told, as a woman of colour, to go back to where I came from, that was embedded in racism."